-The master's degree is a full-time program, offered at the Long Island and New York City campuses.
-It begins in September, concluding with a public review and exhibition.
+The master's degree is a 30-credit program, offered at the Long Island and New York City campuses.
 The program does not lead to professional licensure.
 This is a post-professional Master of Science degree.

 Students should submit all materials including portfolio and references as early as possible in order to ensure enough time for review and to obtain an I-20 (international students).